MunGell/awesome-for-beginners/README.md

 - [MvvmCross](https://github.com/MvvmCross/MvvmCross) _(label: first-timers-only)_ <br> The .NET MVVM framework for cross-platform solutions, including Xamarin.iOS, Xamarin.Android, Windows and Mac.
 - [RawCMS](https://github.com/arduosoft/RawCMS) _(label: good-first-issue)_ <br> RawCMS is a headless CMS written in ASP.NET Core, built for developers that embrace API-first technology.
 - [Shouldly](https://github.com/shouldly/shouldly) _(label: Jump-In)_ <br> Should testing for .NET - the way Asserting Should be!

+## Angular

+- [Oppia](https://github.com/oppia/oppia) _(label: good first issue)_ <br> Oppia is an open-source project whose aim is to empower learners across the globe by providing access to high-quality, engaging education.
+We envision a society in which access to high-quality education is a human right rather than a privilege.

 ## Ansible